Trust Is a Spiritual Attitude

 Trust is deep.
 To truly trust is to be willingly susceptible.
 We are all, always, susceptible to what will happen next.
 In fact, the great human discontent is that we can’t personally control outcomes.
 Being willingly susceptible is an inner attitude and an approach in the present moment.
 It is a divine act that is more than a mere letting go, but a deliberate openness to potentiality.
 Pain, victory, abuse, and/or death are all indeed waiting on the other side of this moment.

 Trust is a spiritual attitude.
 Here we don’t use the word “spiritual” to connote spirits or higher levels of vibrations.
 Spiritual refers here to the “Self” or the One Witness Consciousness behind all eyes and experiences.
 What we really are as our transcendent nature.
 So how does trust relate to spirituality?
-Trust is an act of affirming that I am not just this experience.
+It is an act of affirming that I am not just this experience.
 I am not just this body that may get hurt.
 I am not the emotions, lifestyle, or carefully constructed relationships or careers.
 Trust implies I am in no danger because I am none of these.
-Trust is a doorway to the higher self—the background of Stillness.
+It is a doorway to the higher self—the background of Stillness.

 When we bring in an attitude of trust (which is similar to letting go) we allow ourselves to embrace the spontaneity of the moment.
 We open to Lakshmi, or the universal energy of abundance, we open to God and the background of love.
 When we bring trust into our relationships, we give others room to grow and meet us in this realm of spontaneity, openness, and abundance—the Spiritual Heart.

 Trust can be hard.
-Trust is unlimited and challenges our individual limitations.
+It is unlimited and challenges our individual limitations.
 However, it is the beautiful means and the end, so there is no harm done by inviting this energy into our meditation practice as well as our lives and our relationships.
 Remember, trust is not a means to guarantee results, it is an invitation to move beyond results.
 It wouldn’t be called trust if the results were guaranteed.